W4RH4WK/cpp-init/error_handling.md

   To be safe, one has to employ catch-all (`catch (...)`) everywhere.

 - In C++, anything can be thrown.
-  While derivatives of `std::exception` are highly encouraged, `throw 42` is valid C++.
+  While derivatives of `std::runtime_error` are highly encouraged, `throw 42` is valid C++.

-- The guidelines say, exceptions are for _exceptional_ behavior — without giving a clear definition of what is _exceptional_ and what is not.
+- The core guidelines say, exceptions are for _exceptional_ behavior — without giving a clear definition on what is _exceptional_ and what is not.
   Either way, this means that there should be some other mechanism to communicate errors, apart from throwing exceptions.

-- Exceptions can be turned off with a compiler flag, which can lead to undefined behavior.
+- Exceptions can be turned off with a compiler flag, which can lead to compilation errors or undefined behavior.

 The primary benefit of exceptions is that they can be thrown in a constructor to indicate construction failure.
 This cannot be mimicked with status codes or output parameters, making by-the-book RAII a bit trickier to implement.
+However, throwing inside a constructor is not trivial.
+While members are destroyed, the destructor is *not* executed.

 Note that even with exceptions there's no guarantee that an object will not end up in an invalid state.
-While an object may have been constructed successfully, one of its member functions could still throw at some point, leaving the object in an invalid state.
+While an object may have been constructed successfully, member functions could still throw at some point, leaving the object in an invalid state.

 A second benefit that should be pointed is that exceptions can carry arbitrary data.

 Over all, exceptions do not appear to be the right tool for building robust, predictable systems.
-Furthermore, they likely increase code complexity as they only cover _exception_ error cases.
+Furthermore, they likely increase code complexity as they only cover _exceptional_ error cases.

 ## Status Code